 For more information including our hosting recommendations, visit our Website Building page.

-The Hairy Potato is a collection of how-to's, recommendations, and other articles on home improvement, crafts, travel, and whatever other miscellaneous topics I felt like addressing that day.
+The Hairy Potato is a collection of how-to's, recommendations, reviews, and other articles on home improvement, crafts, and travel.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.